Jon Favreau: 'A Healthy Concern' About AI in Hollywood

 Hannah Einbinder called AI creators "losers" and "not creative" in April 2026.
 Favreau engaged with none of those positions directly.
 He framed the question in terms of process: thoughtfulness, transparency, and an awareness that new technologies carry unintended consequences.

 The CBS Sunday Morning platform gave his statement a national audience well beyond the entertainment trade press, during the promotional cycle for a major Disney theatrical release.
-The Creators Coalition, backed by more than 500 industry signatories, has taken a more structural approach to the same concerns.

 Sources